-Last month we relocated to Washington, D.C. (yes, queue the boos).
+Last month we relocated to Washington, D.C. (yes, chorus the boos).
 In 12 years of marriage, we’ve now lived together in 7 cities on 3 continents.
 This past winter was our first as snowbirds.
 Last September we temporarily relocated from Boston to Florida, working remotely as we continued to travel extensively, including a month long trip to Europe that combined business and pleasure.
 We could definitely get used to the snowbird lifestyle and it was fantastic to get a taste of it in our 30’s.
 But we’re also excited about our new home, Washington, D.C. (despite the majority of the country and world currently disliking this place).

 A Political System in Crisis

 A change of jobs for Bell has brought us to D.C. and it’s certainly a crazy time to be in the US capital.
 The new American president isn’t bashful about mixing his personal business with national interests.
 And he isn’t somebody that’s very concerned about history, facts, diplomacy, democracy and general decency.
 So we figured if this guy is going to take us all to hell, we might as well have front row seats for it.

 The Department of Justice is looking into whether the Trump campaign colluded with Russia in our embarrassing debacle of an election.
 If Trump is directly tied (and there is campaign footage of him asking the Russians to hack democrat’s emails), he may feel the pressure to eventually resign.
 But it’s Trump, so that’s doubtful.
 And if he doesn’t resign, it will be very difficult to impeach him because 67 senators will have to vote to remove him.
 Trump may need to go on a Reality TV style shooting rampage through the streets of D.C. to get 67 senators to vote for impeachment.